-The triennial actuarial valuation of the Group's defined benefit pension scheme, as at 31 December 2020, was completed in October 2021 and was updated for the purposes of these financial statements to 31 March 2022 by a qualified independent actuary.
-As part of the deficit recovery plan, the Group granted the pension fund trustees security over approximately 147 acres of land at the Group's Winnington site, which has been largely disused since the cessation of soda ash and calcium chloride production in January 2014.
+The triennial actuarial valuation of the Group's defined benefit pension scheme, as at 31 December 2023, was completed in March 2025 and was updated for the purposes of these financial statements to 31 March 2025 by a qualified independent actuary.
+As part of the deficit recovery plan, the Group has granted the pension fund trustees security over approximately 147 acres of land at the Group's Winnington site, which has been largely disused since the cessation of soda ash and calcium chloride production in January 2014.
 The intention is to redevelop this land and use the proceeds to reduce the deficit in the pension fund over an expected 10 year period.

 Funding requirements and deficit contributions are formally set out in the Statement of Funding Principles, Schedule of Contributions and Recovery Plan agreed between the trustees and the Group.
-The Group expects to pay £5.2million contributions over the year to 31 March 2024, which is in line with the agreed schedule of Contribution.
+The Group does not expect to pay any deficit contributions in the year to 31 March 2025, which is in line with the agreed Schedule of Contributions.